KeroZhai/beancopy/README.md

 BeanCopyUtils.copy(new Source(), target);
 ```

-As you can see, getters/setters are not necessray, however, it's recommanded to provide them since they are Javebeans.
+As you can see, getters/setters are not necessary, however, it's recommanded to have them for Javebeans.

 ### Advanced